spacetelescope/science-platform-images/deployments/common/common-scripts/SYNC-INSTRUCTIONS.md

 Files stored in the reference directory have read-only permissions.
 This prevents users from accidentally modifying a notebook and saving changes to its original location.
-To edit an existing notebook, save it in a different directory, or with a different name.
+To edit an existing notebook, save it in a different directory, or with a different name and **change the permission on the copied notebook by using chmod because by default it is read-only**.

 ### Read/Write Directories